tamari92/kf2-tournament/rules.md

 **The Captain is the team leader and is ultimately responsible for their team.**

 Captains are primarily required to coordinate with Tournament Staff and other Captains for scheduling matches and resolving disputes / other administrative-level endeavors.
 Captains are typically handpicked by Tournament Staff, but players can opt to sign up to be a Captain as well.
-In the second scenario, a review will be conducted by the Tournament Staff to determine eligibility.
-This will be based on several factors, including game time (hours) / general knowledge of the game, player attitude, and overall performance in CD matches.
+In the second scenario, a review shall be conducted by the Tournament Staff to determine eligibility.
+This shall be based on several factors, including game time (hours) / general knowledge of the game, player attitude, and overall performance in CD matches.

 **The Captain’s secondary objective in this tournament is to act as a coach**, sharing their knowledge with their teammates and training them to improve their skill and game knowledge.